 One of the restrictions that come with AMP is that it does not allow execution of custom JS. this avoids the issues that heavy slow JS may cause.
 This also helps make sure that the pages don’t need to be reloaded multiple times which might, in turn, make the browser recalculate the site of the page and affect load time.

 This is simply a delivery network that is used to send all valid AMP documents.
 It caches AMP HTML pages and transmits it from the same origin that is using HTTP 2.0.
 This acts as a validation system to recheck the AMP pages every time and confirm that they are using valid AMP HTML and do not depend on external resources.
 There are currently 3 major AMP Cache providers – Google, Cloudflare and Bing.

 How Do I Test My Amp Pages?

-Once you have created an AMP Page, it is essential that you test it in order to avoid any unnecessary errors that might affect the performance and ranking of you page.
-There are various tools that can help you check if you AMP page is valid or not, the one tool that we suggest is by Google.
+Once you have created an AMP Page, it is essential that you test it in order to avoid any unnecessary errors that might affect the performance and ranking of your page.
+There are various tools that can help you check if your AMP page is valid or not, the one tool that we suggest is Google.

 AMP for WordPress

-Having AMP capability on your wordpress site can help you stand out from you competition by storing your pages on Google’s AMP Cache.
+Having AMP capability on your WordPress site can help you stand out from your competition by storing your pages on Google’s AMP Cache.
 It will also help you rank higher on Google and improve the user experience for mobile users at the same time.